-This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, including, in particular, statements about our estimates, expectations, plans, objectives, strategies, results of operations and financial condition, expected impact of regulatory developments and legal proceedings, opportunities in our industries and businesses and other trends and projections for the next fiscal quarter and beyond.
+This Quarterly Report on Form 10-Q ("Form 10-Q") contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended and Section 21E of the Exchange Act of 1934, as amended including but not limited to statements about our estimates, expectations, plans, objectives, strategies, and financial condition, expected impact of regulatory developments and legal proceedings, opportunities in our industries and businesses and other trends and projections for the next fiscal quarter and beyond.
 All statements, other than statements of historical facts, may be forward-looking statements.
-Forward-looking statements may also be identified by words such as "anticipate," "intend," "plan," "goal," "seek," "believe," "estimate," "expect," "predict," "continue," "future," "will," "would," "could," "can," "may" and similar terms.
-These forward-looking statements are based on information available to us as of the date of this Quarterly Report on Form 10-Q and represent management's current views and assumptions.
+Forward-looking statements may also be identified by words such as "anticipate," "intend," "goal," "seek," "believe," "estimate," "expect," "predict," "continue," "future," "will," "would," "could," "can," "may" and similar terms.
+These forward-looking statements are based on information available to us as of the date of this Form 10-Q and represent management's current views and assumptions.
 Forward-looking statements are not guarantees of future performance, events or results and involve potential known and unknown risks, uncertainties and other factors, many of which may be beyond our control and may pose a risk to our operating and financial condition.
 Accordingly, actual performance, events or results could differ materially from those expressed or implied in the forward-looking statements due to a number of factors including, but not limited to:

-- our reliance on our primary customer, DISH Network Corporation ("DISH Network"), for a significant portion of our revenue; - the impact of variable demand and the adverse pricing environment for digital set-top boxes; - dependence on our ability to successfully manufacture and sell our digital set-top boxes in increasing volumes on a cost-effective basis and with acceptable quality; - our ability to bring advanced technologies to market to keep pace with our competitors; - significant risks related to the construction, launch and operation of our satellites, such as the risk of material malfunction on one or more of our satellites, changes in the space weather environment that could interfere with the operation of our satellites, and our general lack of commercial insurance coverage on our satellites; - uncertainty in global economic conditions, which may, among other things, cause consumers and enterprise customers to defer purchases; - the failure to adequately anticipate the need for satellite capacity or the inability to obtain satellite capacity for our Hughes segment; and - the failure of third-party providers of components, manufacturing, installation services and customer support services to appropriately deliver the contracted goods or services.
+- · our reliance on our primary customer, DISH Network Corporation ("DISH Network"), for a significant portion of our revenue; - the impact of variable demand and the adverse pricing environment for digital set-top boxes; - · dependence on our ability to successfully manufacture and sell our digital set-top boxes in increasing volumes on a cost-effective basis and with acceptable quality; - · our ability to bring advanced technologies to market to keep pace with our competitors; - significant risks related to the construction, launch and operation of our satellites, such as the risk of material malfunction on one or more of our satellites, changes in the space weather environment that could interfere with the operation of our satellites, and our general lack of commercial insurance coverage on our satellites; - · our failure to adequately anticipate the need for satellite capacity or the inability to obtain satellite capacity for our Hughes segment; and - the failure of third-party providers of components, manufacturing, installation services and customer support services to appropriately deliver the contracted goods or services.

-Other factors that could cause or contribute to such differences include, but are not limited to, those discussed under the caption "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q and in Part I, Item 1A of our most recent Annual Report on Form 10-K ("10-K") filed with the Securities and Exchange Commission ("SEC"), those discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations" herein and in the 10-K and those discussed in other documents we file with the SEC.
+Other factors that could cause or contribute to such differences include, but are not limited to, those discussed under the caption "Risk Factors" in Part II, Item 1A of this Form 10-Q and in Part I, Item 1A of our most recent Annual Report on Form 10-K ("Form 10-K") filed with the Securities and Exchange Commission ("SEC"), those discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations" herein and in our Form 10-K, and those discussed in other documents we file with the SEC.

 All cautionary statements made herein should be read as being applicable to all forward-looking statements wherever they appear.
 Investors should consider the risks and uncertainties described herein and should not place undue reliance on any forward-looking statements.
-We do not undertake, and specifically disclaim, any obligation to publicly release the results of any revisions that may be made to any forward-looking statements to reflect the occurrence of anticipated or unanticipated events or circumstances after the date of such statements, except as required by federal securities laws.
+We do not undertake, and specifically disclaim, any obligation to publicly release the results of any revisions that may be made to any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.